Lexington Permanent Disability Lawyer

 The Law Office of Todd W. Burris has been protecting the citizens of Kentucky for years.
 We’re here to provide legal counsel and represent your rights no matter what.
 We have experience in dealing with insurance companies and have been successful in getting our clients favorable results with their claims.

 Those living with disabilities have rights that apply to matters of employment and accommodations from the government.
-To get a better idea of your rights, let’s look at the Americans with Disabilities Act.
+The Americans with Disabilities Act (ADA) establishes the standards for how that works.

 The state and local governments must also comply with the ADA.
 Their services, programs, and activities need to provide accommodations when someone with a disability makes a reasonable request.